learn-co-curriculum/getting-remote-data-introduction/README.md

 This data can be very useful.
 You can pick and choose what parts of an application you want to use without trawling through an entire codebase.
-You can a lot of interesting functionality into simple apps.
+You can add a lot of interesting functionality into simple apps.

-We'll discuss the answers to these questions along the way:
+We'll discuss the answers to the following questions along the way:

 * What is an API?
 * How can APIs be used?